imUmer/Universal-Windows-Plateform-calculator-UMP/README.md

-# Universal-Windows-Plateform-calculator-UMP
+<h1 align="center";>Universal-Windows-Plateform-calculator-UMP </h1>
  `Date: 11-30-21`

-**This is a basic calculator build in Universal Windows plateform application under the framwork of ASP.Net**
+**This is a basic calculator build in Universal Windows plateform under the .NET framwork.
+UWP is also known as Windows 10 UWP application.
+This application does not run on previous versions of Windows but will only run on future version of Windows**

-*if you want this project you just neend to clone it*
+*if you want this project you just need to clone it*

 ### how to clone a project